JorgeAgui/ClothingStoreFranchise/README.md

 The commumication between client app and the microservices is throught Api Gateway and is carried out via API REST.

-The ommunication across microservices is carried out asynchronously throught an event bus.
+The communication across microservices is carried out asynchronously throught an event bus.

 The application has been deployed in Google Kubernetes Engine.